gleam-lang/website/cheatsheets/gleam-for-elixir-users.md

 // Hello, Joe!
 ```

-Comments starting with `///` are used to document the following statement, comments starting with `////` are used to document the current module.
+Comments starting with `///` are used to document the following statement.
+Comments starting with `////` are used to document the current module.

 ```rust
 //// This module is very important.